tribe29/.github/profile/README.md

 ↩ Tribe29 is now Checkmk.

-👋 Looking forward to seeing you in our new github organization: [Checkmk](https://github.com/Checkmk)
+👋 Looking forward seeing you at our new github organization: [Checkmk](https://github.com/Checkmk)